team-jjtg/CityRank/README.md

 ![alt](docs/images/3d-vector.png)

 The same goes for each city.
 Each city is also associated with those same 3 attributes and can be represented by a point or vector in space.
-So out 182 cities of interest are scattered about in 3-space:
+So our 182 cities of interest are scattered about in 3-space:

 ![alt](docs/images/scattered-points.png)